w3c/wai-curricula/content/content-author/images.md

 Students should be able to:

-* explain how people with disabilities rely on text alternatives for informative images that provide the same information as that of the image
+* explain how people with disabilities rely on text alternatives for informative images to understand the image content
-* provide quality-checked text alternatives for informative images using:
+* provide quality text alternatives that convey the information in the images using:
   * clear and descriptive text alternatives associated to the images
   * adjacent text that conveys the same information as the image
 * write textual information as text instead of including text content in an image file
 * ensure availability of different modalities of CAPTCHA, including visual, auditory, and biometrics
-* employ accessible authoring tools that:
+* explain requirements for authoring tools to:
   * support the inclusion of alternative text for informative images
-  * enable authors to amend suggested text alternatives when needed
+  * enable authors to amend automatically generated text alternatives for quality and accuracy
   * produce appropriate markup for informative images
   * support different modalities of CAPTCHA, including visual, auditory, and biometrics